A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Experiments and Discussion

 \subsubsection{Performance Comparison on the Vaihingen dataset}

-As presented in Table~\ref{tab:vlist}, the proposed MANet demonstrated substantial improvements in terms of OA, mF1 and mIoU metrics compared to existing segmentation methods.
-These results confirmed that our MANet can effectively leverage the extensive general knowledge embedded in SAM.
-In particular, MANet outperformed state-of-the-art models across three specific classes, namely {\em Building}, {\em Tree} and {\em Impervious surface}.
-In terms of the overall performance, the proposed MANet achieved an OA of $92.97\%$, an mF1 score of $91.71\%$ and a mIoU of $85.03\%$, reflecting gains of $0.57\%$, $0.50\%$ and $0.80\%$ over the second best method FTransUNet, respectively.
-Moreover, each of the three MANet backbone variants offers unique advantages.
-Even the smallest variant, ViT-B, is comparable to most methods, further validating that our multimodal fine-tuning approach can efficiently utilize general knowledge from SAM to assist with the semantic segmentation of multimodal remote sensing data.
-This result demonstrated the practical value of the proposed MANet and the MMAdapter in guiding the introduction of foundation models, like SAM, into multimodal remote sensing tasks.
+As presented in Table~\ref{tab:vlist}, the proposed MFNet demonstrated substantial improvements in terms of OA, mF1 and mIoU metrics compared to existing segmentation methods.
+These results confirmed that our MFNet can effectively leverage the extensive general knowledge embedded in SAM.
+In particular, MFNet outperformed state-of-the-art models across four specific classes, namely {\em Building}, {\em Tree}, {\em Low Vegetation} and {\em Impervious surface}.
+In terms of the overall performance, the proposed MFNet (MMAdapter) with ViT-H achieved an OA of $92.97\%$, an mF1 score of $91.71\%$ and a mIoU of $85.03\%$, reflecting gains of $0.24\%$, $0.29\%$ and $0.50\%$ over the second best method MultiSenseSeg, respectively.
+Moreover, each of the three MFNet backbone variants offers unique advantages.
+Even the smallest variant, ViT-B, is comparable to most methods, further validating that our multimodal fine-tuning framework can efficiently utilize general knowledge from SAM to assist with the semantic segmentation of multimodal remote sensing data.
+This result demonstrated the practical value of the proposed MFNet and MMAdapter or MMLoRA in guiding the introduction of foundation models, like SAM, into multimodal remote sensing tasks.
+On the other hand, we observed that MFNet based on MMLoRA performed less effectively than the MMAdapter-based MFNet, which will be analyzed in Sec.~\ref{sec:complexity}.

-Fig.~\ref{fig_v_compare} presents a visual comparison of the results produced by various methods and the proposed MANet.
-MANet demonstrates superior performance in generating sharper and more precise boundaries for ground objects, such as trees, cars, and buildings, resulting in clearer separations.
+Fig.~\ref{fig_v_compare} presents a visual comparison of the results produced by various methods and the best MFNet (MMAdapter) with ViT-H. MFNet demonstrates superior performance in generating sharper and more precise boundaries for ground objects, such as trees, cars, and buildings, resulting in clearer separations.
 This also helps preserve the integrity of the ground objects.
-Overall, the visualizations produced by MANet exhibit a cleaner and more organized appearance.
+Overall, the visualizations produced by MFNet exhibit a cleaner and more organized appearance.
 We attribute these improvements primarily to SAM's powerful feature extraction capabilities.
 By applying the multimodal fine-tuning mechanism, SAM's ability to segment every natural element is effectively extended to ground objects.